How to Groom an Alaskan Malamute

 That said, there are U-wash places that work very well.
 Just follow the techniques given below and make sure in all cases that the malamute is completely dried after bathing.
 Leaving wet fur on a malamute can severely irritate their skin and create hotspots, which they are not generally prone to.
 It can also create mold situations in their fur if neglected for too long.

-- Large bathtub preferrably one with lift and tie-offs to secure them
+- Large bathtub preferably one with lift and tie-offs to secure them

 - Nozzle or hose to reach all parts of the dog's body with water